ShiningRay/better-cache/README.md

 ============

-Rails like caching for node
+Rails like caching for node.

 ## Example